Byron L. Warnken

 Byron L. Warnken, Esq.

-Byron L. Warnken, Esq. has been a practicing attorney for more than 30 years.
-He is the founding member of Warnken, LLC, Attorneys-at-Law.
-Also a law professor with more than three decades of experience, Warnken’s career has been diverse and filled with accolades.
+Byron L. Warnken, Esq. handled his first case in 1978.
+His experiences in litigation and counseling clients have been varied and diverse.
+He has had success few others can claim.
+Also a law professor with more than three decades of experience, Warnken’s career has been unique and filled with accolades.

-Warnken’s cases consist of criminal post-verdict matters, appellate litigation, law enforcement representation, and ethics issues.
-He is also an expert witness in police misconduct cases, other law enforcement and LEOBOR matters, and in criminal post conviction cases.
+Warnken has handled criminal post-verdict matters, appellate litigation, law enforcement representation, and ethics issues.
+He has also served as an expert witness in police misconduct cases, other law enforcement and LEOBOR matters, criminal post conviction cases, and other criminal and civil matters.

 Law Enforcement Representation

-The criminal post verdict practice – which now handles cases from trial all the way through parole – is known for its successes.
+The criminal post verdict practice is known for its successes.
 The practice has had over 175 successes in criminal post verdict matters – a simply unheard of number.
-Inmates throughout Maryland know if you want to get out of jail, you call Warnken.

 Honors and Awards